If you want to reach financial independence and/or retire early (FIRE) within the next five to ten years, should you invest in real estate or stocks?

 So what are the pros of investing in stocks vs. real estate?

 Yes, I’m a “real estate guy,” but that doesn’t mean I don’t also love stocks.
-There are some critical advantages to stocks, and no retirement portfolio is complete without a diverse set of stock holdings.
+There are some undeniable advantages to stocks, and no retirement portfolio is complete without a diverse set of equity holdings.